Alpha-AML/smart-contract/README.md

 - **Requirements**:
   - Token must be supported
   - Amount > 0 (net amount to recipient)
-  - Must send exact `gasDeposit` ETH
+  - Must send exact `gasDeposit` ETH (or other native token)
   - Requires token approval first for `amount + fee`
 - **Effects**:
-  - ETH sent directly to gas payments recipient
+  - ETH (or other native token) sent directly to gas payments recipient
   - Total tokens (amount + fee) escrowed in contract
   - Request created with "Initiated" status